 2. Team requirements

-For team members and other people present during the workshop, the same measures apply as for participants.
-Venue owners present during the events are responsible for their own tests.
+For team members and other people present during the workshop, the same measures apply to participants.
+Venue owners present during the gatherings are responsible for their own tests.

 - We wash our hands regularly, and at least each time after visiting the bathroom.

 - There is hand-sanitiser available in the bathrooms and throughout the workshop spaces, which we urge you to use.

 - Coughing and sneezing are done on the inside of the elbow (please wash your elbow and face right after), or, preferably in a paper towel which we dispose of right away.